koubachi-sensor/api-docs/README.md

    `http://172.29.0.1/sos_config?host=api.example.com&port=8005` with your
    desired host and port.
 The host can be a hostname or an IPv4 address.
-1. Goto <http://172.29.0.1/> and enter the WIFI credentials and any user credentials (these are not used, but required for the connection to be setup) and click 'connect'.
+1. Goto <http://172.29.0.1/> and enter the WIFI credentials and any user credentials (just enter anything that looks valid, these are not used, but required for the connection to be setup) and click 'connect'.

 To get your current configuration visit <http://172.29.0.1/sos_config>.